 - simple base

-- one standout item
+- one standout element

 Example:

-Neutral outfit + structured bag → refined
+Neutral outfit + structured bag → refined and intentional

-Neutral outfit + multiple accents → overloaded
+Neutral outfit + multiple accents → overloaded and chaotic

 Common Mistakes That Instantly Make Outfits Look Cheap